CubityFirst/skyblockguides/docs/Writings/Please Nerf Flies.md

 No-one argues against pests existing at all (despite Macros existing to do them automatically as early as Day 2 of the Alpha), just that the Flies specifically are so completely out of balance that it doesn't make sense to do the main farming activity if you're pushing for leaderboard spots.

 As someone who farms 12+ hours a day on average over a 30 day period, it is physically impossible for me to keep up with people that pest farm flies.
-I'm not against pests making more money, but it shouldn't be the single best way to get the collection for activity.
+I'm not against pests making more money, but it shouldn't be the single best way to gain collection for the crop..
 ## How do we fix it?

-There are a few ways to fix flies as it stands, the simplest is to just bring it inline with the other pests in terms of drop rate for their individual crops by making them drop higher quantities of Enchanted Haybales instead of Tightly Tied Haybales, or drastically reducing the drop rate for Tightly Tied Haybales.
+There are a few ways to fix flies as it stands, the simplest is to just bring it inline with the other pests in terms of drop rate for their individual crops by making them drop higher quantities of lower grade materials, instead of the high-quantity of Enchanted Hay Bales & TTHBs.

 Some would prefer that it's changed so that flies are still beneficial in terms of money per hour, but not in a way that would impact the leaderboards (for example removing pests from contributing towards crop collections).
 (If this is done though, wheat PBs should be reset to ensure that everyone is on an equal footing (and potentially remove pests from contests entirely)).